 Lev Mizikovsky is Non-executive Chairman and major shareholder of AstiVita.
 AstiVita was part of the Tamawood Group until it was de-merged in December 2009.
 Lev is the founding Director of Tamawood which started in July 1989 and is still a Non-executive Director and major shareholder.
 Since 1997, Mr Mizikovsky has been a Fellow of the Australian Institute of Company Directors (AICD).
 He is a substantial shareholder in a number of other Queensland Companies including Collection House Limited (CLH), Lindsay Australia Limited (LAU) and Antaria Limited (ANO).
-Lev is a director of Antaria Limited since 10 April 2015.
+Lev is a Non-executive director of Advanced Nano Technologies Ltd since 10 April 2015, a Non-executive director of Collection House Limited (CLH) since 1July 2016 and Chairman of Resiweb Ltd.